zamzameir/iiumcgpa/README.md

 Support and compatible with the latest IIUM grading system as of 2023

 ```
-Latest changes : Minimum credit hours was set to 12 for Dean's List
+Changelog : Change the minimum credit hour requirement for Dean's List to 12 (Old: 15)
 ```

 <ul>